-It’s these slight differences in how their atoms are arranged that have the dramatic effect on how the two cannabinoids interact with the endocannabinoid system’s receptors.
+It’s these slight differences between THC and CBD in how their atoms are arranged that have a dramatic effect on how the two cannabinoids interact with the endocannabinoid system’s receptors.

 Interaction of THC and CBD with Cannabinoid Receptors

 CBD and THC both interact with the body’s endocannabinoid system and its specialized cannabinoid receptors, CB1 and CB2.
 It is through these interactions that these two cannabinoids augment the endocannabinoid system and encourage balance.
-However, the ways in which the two cannabinoids interact with these cannabinoid receptors vary.
+However, the ways in which THC and CBD interact with these cannabinoid receptors vary.

 THC directly binds with both CB1 and CB2 receptors, while having a higher affinity for CB1 receptors.

 CBD has little affinity for the two cannabinoid receptors.
 Instead, it acts as an indirect antagonist of cannabinoid agonists.
 This means that CBD acts to suppress the CB1 and CB2 activating qualities of a cannabinoid like THC.
 CBD has also been found to interact with other non-cannabinoid receptors, including 5-HT1A receptors and the vanilloid receptor TRPV-1.